This handbook provides a comprehensive overview of feminist approaches to questions of violence, justice, and peace.

 • Methodologies and genealogies (including theories, concepts, histories, methodologies)

-• Institutional and societal interventions to promote peace (including those by national, regional, international organizations, and civil society or informal groups/bodies)
+• Institutional and societal interventions to promote peace (including those by national, regional, and international organisations, and civil society or informal groups/bodies)

 • Bodies, sexualities, and health (including sexual health, biopolitics, sexual orientation)